Managing virtual teams effectively

 With 50% of the U.S. workforce expected to be remote by 2020, this trend is not going away anytime soon, so the silver lining to this pandemic may be the opportunity to practice remote management skills.
 Without effective management, keeping virtual employees productive can be a struggle.
 However, when managed correctly, virtual employees can be a great asset.
 The following are four helpful tips for managing virtual employees.

 Working remotely is different from working in an office.
 Most notably, you’re not surrounded by your co-workers and supervisors, so work can take on a different dynamic.

 In order to ensure efficient employee performance from your virtual workers, it is important that you set the groundwork from day one.
 Employees should have a dedicated working space and working hours.
 Within that space and hours, they are expected to be within reach of their phones or computers.

 Some firms allow more flexibility than others, but your company’s policy needs to be clearly stated so that employees can be held accountable.
 If your handbook does not include information related to working remotely, it should be updated to include this information.
 Most of the policies in the handbook should be all inclusive for both virtual workers and in-house staff.

-For both the sanity of the employee and the manager, there needs to be some “face time” throughout the week.
+For the sanity of both the employee and the manager, there needs to be some face time throughout the week.
 Since many of your employees may be scattered throughout the world, this face time does not need to be in person.